cgabriel5/nodecliac/README.md

 ```

 **Note**: Command chain lines, lines starting with a single space or a dot (`.`) character, have the program's name removed.
-For example, if the line is `.workspaces.run --` it can be thought of as `yarn.workspaces.run --`.
+For example, the line `.workspaces.run --` can be viewed as `yarn.workspaces.run --`.

 #### Command Fallbacks